 When I finally made it to her room, mum handed me my baby brother and I starred down at him, instantly in love, then she casually said, "this is Api, Georgia, the doctors think he may have Down Syndrome".
 To which I replied, "Oh wow, does he?
 Really?
 That is so cool!"
 I know my mum and she knows me, we quickly re-named his syndrome Api-Syndrome, thinking it sounded a lot more positive than being down.

-Api turned 4 months old about the same time I dreamt up Pōtiki Poi, and he has been such an inspiration to the development of this business.
+Api turned 4 months old about the same time I dreamt up Pōtiki Poi, and he has been such an inspiration behind my business.
 I love all my siblings, but I seriously can't wait to see how amazing my baby brother will be when he grows up.
-For the future sustainability of our business we would very much like to employ those with diverse abilities to work for us, with the hope that some day Api might be able to continue my dream and run the business himself.
+For the future sustainability of my business we are employing those with diverse abilities to work for us, with the hope that some day Api might be able to continue my dream and run the business himself.

 Making Eco-Friendly Poi

-Some afternoons mum picks up my siblings and I up after kura (school), we grab some afternoon tea and then we head to a series of Op-Shops around Dunedin.
-Although I often roll my eyes as I can see that we could be some time, I am also super proud of my mum for her passion in finding great materials and resources that make our poi so unique.
+Some afternoons mum picks up my siblings and I up after kura (school), we grab some afternoon tea and then we head to a series of Op-Shops around Ōtepoti.
+Although I often roll my eyes as I can see that we could take ages, I am also super proud of my mum for her passion in finding great materials and resources that make our poi so unique.

 One of the core values that underpins our business is the desire to ensure that our products do not add to our global waste problems.
 I am the next generation and I need to make a difference now for papatūānuku (earth mother).
 I have decided to use as much re-purposed or up-cycled materials as I can.
 We are now taking peoples wool or fabric wastage and creating some beautiful poi.